 Printmaking Workshop Expenses and Materials Costs

 Running workshops, art workshops or other, are a heap of fun, plus some hard work.
-I love to share my skills with people interested in the art of printmaking.
+I love to share my printmaking skills and studio space.

-Planning the workshop program is pretty straight forward, but costing the workshop adds an administration dimension that, as an artist (albeit one with a bit of a business head), wasn’t so straight forward; and once done, proved to be a very enlightening exercise.
+Planning my workshop program is pretty straight forward, but costing a workshop adds an administration dimension that, as an artist (albeit one with a bit of a business head), wasn’t so straight forward; and once done, proved to be a very enlightening exercise.

 When working out the tuition cost and materials fee for my workshops, I realised there was a lot to consider … teaching time, program and handout preparation time, venue costs, catering, promotion and advertising, preparation and cleanup and of course the materials used during the workshop.

 For every workshop, be it a single day or weekend workshop, and even private tuition, time is the largest resource investment.
-There is the time taken to actually teach a class, but there is also almost as many hours in preparation and promotion of each workshop.
+There is the time needed to actually teach a class, but there is also almost as many hours in preparation, promotion and administration of each workshop.

 - Check and collate materials